 What’s the best color for a first suit?

-Congratulations, a man’s first suit is a definitive step into adult life.
+Congratulations!
+A man’s first suit is a definitive step into adult life.
 You will be in good company with solid charcoal grey or dark navy blue.
 Black is not a good starting point as it’s very limited in shirt and tie options and rarely looks sharp during the day.
-Plus, we are sure you don’t want to be mistaken for a priest.
+Plus, we're sure you don’t want to be mistaken for a priest.
 Or a waiter.
 Or a Zara sales guy.

 Like this post?
 Make sure you don't miss our next one.
 Join for weekly updates.